Publishing policy

 A subject Editors (SE) is appointed by the EiC and represents specialised knowledge in his/her field.
 SEs are responsible for handling the review process, evaluating reviews and suggesting a decision on a manuscript to the EiC.
 SEs are not remunerated for their work.
 SEs are welcome to submit manuscripts to the journal for which he/she acts as SE.
 In these cases, the manuscripts are handled by another SE.

-Coordinates the activity of the journal and marshal the manuscript handling.
+Coordinates the activity of the journal and marshals the manuscript handling.
 A managing editor is employed by the Oikos Editorial Office and is welcome to submit manuscripts to the journal for which he/she is the Managing Editor.
 In these cases, the manuscripts are handled and decided on in a process separated from the ME.

 Technical editors copy-edit and/or proofread accepted manuscripts for NSO journals.
 A Technical Editor is employed by the Oikos Editorial Office and is welcome to submit manuscripts to the journal he/she is the Technical Editor for.
 In these cases, the manuscripts are handled and decided on in a process separated from the Technical Editor.